Companion Animal Services

 Laser treatment sessions are typically 10-20 minute appointments and you are welcome to be with your pet during their treatment.
 Laser treatment occurs in a quiet room and most often pets are asked to sit or lay down, depending on locations of needed treatment.
 As the laser therapy is administered, your pet will relax and enjoy the treatment!

 Ultrasound is a very important diagnostic tool that allows our team to gain a very precise look at your pet’s internal organs without surgery.
-Two of our companion animal veterinarians, Dr. Alissa Leistico and Dr. Sarah Laubmeier, have advanced training in ultrasound.
-Their expertise allow ultrasound procedures to be performed at our Lodi hospital, rather than requiring referral elsewhere.

 We offer state-of-the-art digital radiology at our Lodi hospital.
 These high-resolution images are processed within seconds, allowing immediate diagnosis of life threatening conditions.
 This also means your pet’s time on the x-ray table is reduced.
 Digital images can also be easily emailed–allowing seamless consultations with specialists, and images can be sent to you as part of your pet’s home medical record.